microsoft/Threat-Matrix-for-Kubernetes/docs/techniques/Static Pods.md

 Static Pods are created based on a web or local filesystem YAML files which kubelet observes for changes.
 An attacker can use the static pods manifest file to ensure that a pod is always running on a cluster node and prevent it from being changed or deleted from the Kubernetes API server.

-In case when an attacker can also restricts Kubelet's permissions to create mirror pods on the API server, such pods won't be visibile on the API server.

 ## Mitigations